seraphium/JTAppleCalender/README.md

 ##### Whats next?
-Similar to UITableView, your viewController has to conform to 2 protocols for it to work
+Similar to UITableView protocls, your viewController has to conform to 2 protocols for it to work

 * JTAppleCalendarViewDataSource